 These days, the hotel hosts guests from all over Nevada visiting the area, ghost hunters looking to experience the strangeness of the Clown Motel and Tonopah Cemetery.
 More importantly, the hotel is home to the Lady in Red and other unexplained entities.
 Let’s meet them1

 According to USA Today’s 10 Best Reader’s Choice Awards, the Mizpah Hotel is the nation’s number one haunted hotel.
 The building is rumored to be completely infested with ghosts, and legends of strange occurrences have been coming out of the hotel since its inception.
 One especially horrifying story tells of U.S. Senator Key Pittman dying in the hotel in 1940 and being kept on ice in one of the hotel bathtubs.

 With one-hundred-and-eleven years of tough Nevada history, the Mizpah’s ghosts have made a reputation for themselves.
 The current owners of the hotel, the Clines, welcome the spirits of the hotel and state that the ghosts delight in interacting with guests.

 Rose isn’t the only spirit at the Mizpah — there’s also a nameless soldier who is reported to haunt the third and fourth floors of the hotel.
-His name is unknown, all that is known is that he too died at the Mizpah Hotel.
+His name is unknown; all that is known is that he died at the Mizpah Hotel.

 You thought that was all?
 Not quite.
-There’s also two bank robbers who were murdered during a heist by their co-conspirator.
+There are also two bank robbers who were murdered during a heist by their co-conspirator.
 Their ghosts are said to haunt the basement, giving cold chills and strange sensations to visitors and staff who happen to find themselves there.